 • CPPSEC3120 - Load and unload cash-in-transit in secured and unsecured environments

-• CPPSEC3121 - Control persons using empty hand techniques
+• CPPSEC3121 - Control persons using empty-hand techniques

-• HLTAID014 - Provide advanced first aid
+• HLTAID011 - Provide first aid

 The certificate will be delivered through a combination of self-paced learning and face to face group training and assessment.
 The self-paced learning is to be undertaken prior to participation in the compulsory 8-day face to face assessment.

-TRAINING (Phase 1) - The initial training includes a course introduction and verview, where the student will receive information about study support, access to learning resources, flexible scheduling and delivery of training and assessment.
+TRAINING (Phase 1) - The initial training includes a course introduction and preview, where the student will receive information about study support, access to learning resources, flexible scheduling and delivery of training and assessment.
 Information will also be given to the student about information and communication technology and any other services deemed necessary to support learners to achieve competency.

 SELF- PACED LEARNING (Phase 2) - On successful completion to the training session (phase 1) the participant will be required to complete the course underpinning knowledge and project scenario assessments in a workbook or online self-paced learning format.
 During this minimum 20 days self-paced phase of the course the participant will be on-line video conferencing and phone hook-up support.